Sandhya-Margabandhu/Bangalore-Diaries/README.md

-# Bangalore-Diaries
+# Bangalore Diaries

-This repository is created in-order to maintain Web Technology Lab Assignment.
+Bangalore Diaries is a web site developed for the puropse for Lab Assignment.